 Three different physical models were tested.
-The first two consisted of a non corroded steel clamp (7.6 mm thickness) embedded in the marble nesting using Portland cement mortar or lead metal as binding material.
-The third physical model consisted of a steel clamp that is corroded and the growth of the corrosion products induces a tensile stress to the lead metal and the half marble blocks.
-This last model is more challenging, since the determination of the actual mechanical properties of corroded steel reinforcement is yet an open challenge in the fields of corrosion science and structural engineering [21-23].
-The aim was to investigate the effects of corrosion phenomena to the mechanical behaviour of the system under bending loading.
-The physical model for this simulation was designed by equating the space that would become available due to elastic deformation of the surrounding materials, under a stress of 5 MPa, plus the reduction of the metal core of the clamp, to the corresponding thickness of a dense layer of lepidocrocite having a density of 4000 kg/m2.
+The first two consisted of a non-corroded steel clamp (7.6 mm thickness) embedded in the marble nesting using Portland cement mortar or lead as binding material.
+The third physical model consisted of a corroded steel clamp on which the growth of the corrosion products had induced a tensile stress in the lead and the half marble blocks.
+This last model is more challenging since the determination of the actual mechanical properties of corroded steel reinforcement continues to be an open challenge in the fields of corrosion science and structural engineering [21]-[23].
+The aim was to investigate the effects of the corrosion phenomena on the mechanical behaviour of the system under bending loading.
+The physical model for this simulation was designed by equating the space that would become available as a result of the elastic deformation of the surrounding materials under a stress of 5 MPa, plus the reduction of the metal core of the clamp to the corresponding thickness of a dense layer of lepidocrocite with a density of 4,000 kg/m2.
 The stress of 5 MPa was chosen as corresponding to the lowest limit of the ultimate tensile stress of Pentelic marble.
-Any more stress could lead to cracking of the marble caused by crystallisation pressure of the corrosion products without any external loading action, causing irreversible damage, at least from the perspective of monument conservation.
+Any more stress could lead to the cracking of the marble caused by the crystallisation pressure of the corrosion products without any external loading action, causing irreversible damage, at least from the perspective of monument conservation.

-The imposed loading consisted of an one way acceleration enforced for 1 s, corresponding to a 0.25 Hz frequency, which is in the range of local earthquakes.
-The finite elements analysis was performed for three acceleration values: 0.3g, 0.6g and 1.2g, corresponding to a typical local PGA and its two- and fourfold products respectively.
+The imposed loading consisted of a one-way acceleration enforced for 1 s, corresponding to a 0.25 Hz frequency, which is in the range of local earthquakes.
+The finite element analysis was performed for three acceleration values: 0.3 g, 0.6 g and 1.2 g, corresponding to a typical local PGA and its two- and four-fold products, respectively.
 The direction of the acceleration was simulated for two different scenarios.
-In the first scenario the direction of the acceleration was parallel to the axis of the clamp (parallel to the z axis of Figure 2).
-In this scenario -referred to as stretching- the left half marble block is fixed, while the right is free to move.
-In the second scenario -referred to as bending- the acceleration is perpendicular to the clamp axis (parallel to the x axis) and imposed on the interface of the two marble blocks.
-The outer unit cell surfaces on the xy plane, which correspond to the middle of the integral marble block, as well as the dowels fittings, were allowed to rotate only.
-Otherwise, the system will sustain rigid body motion, prohibiting the effective simulation of stresses and strains.
-The mechanical properties which are required for the model are: Density, Young's modulus of elasticity, Poisson's ratio, Tensile Yield Strength, Ultimate Tensile Strength as derived from the stress-strain curves.
+In the first scenario, the direction of the acceleration was parallel to the axis of the clamp (parallel to the z axis of Figure 2).
+In this scenario, referred to as stretching, the left half marble block was fixed, while the right was free to move.
+In the second scenario, referred to as bending, the acceleration was perpendicular to the clamp axis (parallel to the x axis) and imposed on the interface of the two marble blocks.
+The outer unit cell surfaces on the xy plane, which correspond to the middle of the integral marble block, as well as the dowel fittings, were only allowed to rotate; otherwise, the system would sustain a rigid body motion, prohibiting the effective simulation of stresses and strains.
+The mechanical properties required for the model are density, Young's modulus of elasticity, Poisson's ratio, tensile yield strength and ultimate tensile strength, as derived from the stress–strain curves.
 Each simulation took approximately 8 hours of computer time.

 Results and discussion

-Chemical composition & Mechanical Properties
+Chemical composition & mechanical properties

-The OES results, briefly presented in Table 2, indicate that all three samples have a carbon concentration between 0.008 and 0.085%.
-The S.214 clamp has the highest C content (0.085 %).
-According to the thermodynamic data on steels (Metastable Fe-C diagram [24]) S.214 is identified as hypoeutectoid plain carbon steel, because its C content is between 0.025 and 0.8 %.
-Clamps S.200 and S.245 with a C content below 0.025 %, although typically low alloy steels, should be categorized as irons due to their ferrite matrix [24].
-The results are in accordance with ancient low carbon T-clamps analysed by G. Varoufakis [25].
+The OES results, briefly presented in Table 2, indicate that all three samples have a carbon concentration between 0.008 and 0.085 %; the S.214 clamp has the highest C content (0.085 %).
+According to the thermodynamic data on steels (metastable Fe-C diagram [24]), S.214 can be identified as hypoeutectoid plain carbon steel because its C content is between 0.025 and 0.8 %.
+Clamps S.200 and S.245, with a C content below 0.025 %, although typically low-alloy steels, should be categorised as irons due to their ferrite matrix [24].
+These results are in accordance with the ancient low-carbon T-clamps analysed by Varoufakis [25].